 No person shall keep any pigs in a manner which creates or is likely to create a nuisance, or which is, or is likely to be injurious to the health of any person.

-No pigsty or pig run shall be erected closer than 20m from any dwelling, factory, or other building whether wholly or partially occupied, or within 30m of the boundary of any adjoining premises.
+No pigsty or pig run shall be erected closer than 20 metres (m) from any dwelling, factory or other building, whether wholly or partially occupied, or within 30m of the boundary of any adjoining premises.

 Keeping of poultry – special requirements

-No person shall keep more than 6 head of poultry, pet or otherwise on premises less than 550m2.
+No person shall keep more than six head of poultry, pet or otherwise, on premises less than 550m2 in an urban area.

 No person may keep more than 12 head of poultry, pet or otherwise, in an urban area on premises greater than 550m2.

-No person shall keep a rooster on any property which is within an urban area or which is zoned country living under the Waikato District Plan.
+No person shall keep a rooster on any property which is within an urban area.

 No poultry shall be kept in an urban area unless they are provided with enclosed housing (whether mobile or immobile) that is:

-Properly constructed in accordance with the Building Act 2004 as the case may require; and

-Rainproof; and
+rainproof; and

-In the case of a permanent structure, provided with a floor of concrete or other approved material raised 150 above ground level to which a poultry run may be attached; and
+in the case of a permanent structure, provided with a floor of concrete or other appropriate material raised 150 millimetres above ground level to which a poultry run may be attached; and

-Adequately graded and drained.
+adequately graded and drained.

+Advisory note: All housing, structures or buildings must comply with all requirements under the Waikato District Plan and Building Act 2004.

-No poultry house (whether mobile or immobile) or poultry run shall be located:
+No poultry house (whether mobile or immobile), or poultry run, shall be located:

-within 10m from any dwelling, factory, or other building; or

 within 3 m of the boundary of any adjoining premises.